Councillor Chak Kwong Au

 He has also been active in international humanitarian assistance.
 In 1999, he led Canada's medical aid team to Taiwan after a disastrous earthquake took Place in Taichung.
 He visited Wenchuan, China after the great earthquake in 2008 and took part in the psychological relief projects for the victims.
 Since 2009, he has established a project in partnership with the Northwest University for the Nationalities to train social workers and counsellors in China.

 From 2009 to 2015, he was appointed Canada's Chief Delegate to the International Eco-safety Collaboration Organization affiliated to the United Nations.
 Through his nominations, Richmond City received the Eco-safety Demonstrative City Award and Richmond School District received the Excellence in Environmental Education Award at the First World Eco-safety Assembly (WESA) in December 2010.

-He was elected as a Councillor in Richmond in November 2011, and reelected in 2014.
+He was elected as a Councillor in Richmond in November 2011, and reelected in 2014 and 2018.
 He believes in honest government, transparent decision making, open consultation and citizen engagement, and is committed to bringing the community closer together by building consensus and ensuring that everyone's view is heard even though this may take greater effort.